voloshyndmitry/client-card/README.md

-# Hypercare
+# Client cards

-Hypercare is a React-based application designed to manage client information efficiently.
+Client-cards is a React-based application designed to manage client information efficiently.
 This project uses a modern technology stack including React, Material-UI, Emotion, and Vite, providing a robust framework for developing scalable and maintainable web applications.

 ## Deployment